cucumber/aruba/features/README.md

 1. Go to your project's directory

-2. Make sure, it's under version control and all changes are committed to your version control repository
+2. Make sure it's under version control and all changes are committed to your version control repository

 3. Run one of the following commands depending on the tools you use to test your project.